sercankulcu/sercankulcu.github.io/_pencils/2026-03-20-eberhard-faber-mongol-482.md

 The MONGOL name had been filed earlier, in 1920.

 Those dates are useful to collectors because they show that model numbers and brand names can have legal histories separate from the physical pencil.
 A barrel may look simple, but the words stamped into it can represent decades of commercial continuity.

+## The Pencil That Became a Literary Character

 The Mongol 482 is also one of the few pencils to become a literary character.